vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 Data types
 -----------

-:py:mod:`~verticapy.vDataFrame`s use the data types of its :py:mod:`~verticapy.vDataColumn`s.
+:py:mod:`~verticapy.vDataFrame` use the data types of its :py:mod:`~verticapy.vDataColumn`.
 The behavior of some :py:mod:`~verticapy.vDataFrame` methods depend on the data type of the columns.

 For example, computing a histogram for a numerical data type is not the same as computing a histogram for a categorical data type.